Artificial Intelligence

 Data centers

-There are many solutions possible to this new challenge.
+There are many possible solutions possible to this new challenge.
 What is key: Solutions must cover energy conversion from the grid entering the data center to the core, the AI processor.

 Data centers